 This is an exceedingly common question that Muslims ask Christians.
 Many Muslims have told that Jesus never claimed to be God, and that his original followers knew he was only a prophet.
 Many believe that Paul distorted the message of Jesus to include this lie, and in doing so, founded the false religion of Christianity.
 (They say that before this, Jesus was a Muslim, as were his followers.)
 Last, the specific phrasing of the statement, "Nowhere in the Bible does Jesus say 'I am God, worship me' comes from some viral videos that Islamic apologists have made.
 Many Muslims have been told that this is proof that Christianity is false.
 (You can watch this video by David Wood to understand this more fully.)
-Because this topic is so critical, we've assembled an overview of six ways to engage in the question.
-Invite your friend to pursue God's answer to this question by reading one or all of the compilations of Scripture.
-(In essence, these are topical Bible-studies that engage in this question through different lenses.)
+Because this topic is so critical, we've assembled an overview of multiple ways to engage in the question.
+In Part 1, we explore Bible passages that you can engage in by asking questions.
+In essence, these are topical Bible-studies that engage in this question through different lenses.
+In Part 2, we provide one simple script that you can follow to speak more directly (without engaging in questions.)
 Prayerfully consider where to begin, and be constant in prayer as your friend lets the Word of God speak about this incredibly significant topic.
-What to say Approach 1: The claims and signs of Jesus
+What to say Approach 1: The claims of Jesus about his identity

 Approach 2: The prophecies of Jesus as Shepherd who lays down his life

 Read Psalm 23.
 What is a shepherd supposed to be like?

 Read Ezekiel 34.
 Why was God angry with the prophets and shepherds of Ezekiel's day?

 What did God promise he would one day do?
 What prophecy did God give?

 Read John 10.
 What astonishing message did Jesus give?

 How did Jesus identify himself within the prophecy of Ezekiel?

 Read Matthew 26 together, emphasis on verses 51-54.